tandasat/MiniVisorPkg/Docs/Building_and_Debugging.md

 * Bochs

     Not usable due to lack of UEFI support.
+Note that the traditional bootloader that loads MiniVisor could be written to work around this.

 UEFI: Testing with Single-board Computers
 ------------------------------------------